Smrutthi/M1_Name/1_Requirements/README.md

 * Letters represent A=10, B=11, C=12, D=13, E=14, F=15
 * Used in microprocessor and microcontroller
 # Feature
+In computer system architecture, number systems are a technique for representing numbers.
 This project works with the conversion of decimal number system to any other number system and binary number system to any other number system for any positive value input.
 # Example
 ![Example](https://www.electronicshub.org/wp-content/uploads/2015/05/Untitled1dd.jpg)
 # SWOT Analysis